-The non-stop decline in their population reached a low of 5 individuals in 1997 and they seemed on the road to extinction.
-In October 2015 during our visit to Masakambing, we did not conduct a formal census but we estimated the current population to be 17 to 22 individuals.
+The non-stop decline in their population reached a low of 5 individuals in 1997 and they were on the road to extinction.
+In October 2015, during our visit to Masakambing, we did not conduct a formal census, however the current population was estimated to be between 17 to 22 individuals.

 The Indonesian Parrot Project (IPP) and Konservasi Kakatua Indonesia (KKI) have been actively working on this project since 2007 and have been very successful in working directly with the local community.

 The cockatoos were first observed by William Louis Abbott in 1907, but it was not until 1919 that his description was published by Harry C. Oberholser, in the Proceedings of the U.S. National Museum “Notes on Birds Collected by Dr. W.L.
 Abbott in Various Islands in the Java Sea.”
 He noted that they existed in large populations in Masalembu – and were larger (tail length about 260 mm) than Cacatua sulphurea parvula are now (tail length 215-245mm), but this difference cannot be reliably used clinically to distinguish the two.

 The initial cause of their rapid decline in the early 1980’s was trapping.
 In an interview with two former leaders of Masakambing, we learned that fisherman from Sumbawa would visit the island and trap the cockatoos with gum using pet cockatoos as bait.
 Also, staff and visitors associated with oil exploration on the island took them as souvenirs.
 The birds were transported to Bali, Sulawesi and Sumbawa Islands.
 It was also reported that in the late 1980’s soldiers would shoot the birds to eat.